top of page

 A three day, two night experience in June that your child will look forward to year after year.
 Our small topic groups are facilitated by professionals from natural resource management agencies & organizations from across the San Luis Valley.

-We are excited to announce YCC is expanding to two camp sessions in 2023!
-We will still offer camp for youth 8-13 years old, but can design each camp for specific ages for a better learning experience while growing capacity!
-Our amazing partners, the SLV 4-H extension, Colorado Parks & Wildlife, US Forest Service, SLV Boys & Girls Club, and others will be joining us again to lead activities and work hard to create one-of-a-kind opportunities for kids to learn and grow year after year.
+We have expanded camp into two sessions!
+While each week has similar topics and activities, each is tailored to specific ages.
+Our amazing partners, the SLV 4-H extension, Colorado Parks & Wildlife, US Forest Service, SLV Boys & Girls Club, and others will be joining us again to lead activities and create one-of-a-kind opportunities for kids to learn and grow year after year.

 Sprouts